isomerpages/psd-psc-sch/index.md

     - infobar:
         title: Welcome to the PSC Scholarships Information Session portal!
         description: Visit the above links to access information on PSC Scholarships and our first-ever virtual information session.

-        For more information on PSC Scholarships and application, please visit the [PSC website](https://www.psc.gov.sg/home).
+        description: For more information on PSC Scholarships and application, please visit the [PSC website](https://www.psc.gov.sg/home).

 ---